adamk5550/IE8-Documentation/README.md

 <p>Additionally, IE8 does not support SVG elements which means that you cant use popular graphical library’s such as D3.js</p>

 <p>One of the tools which you should look into is modernizr.js library which will provide feature-detection letting you support IE8 easier.
-While there may be ways to hack around this it ultimately is not work the development effort.</p>
+While there may be ways to hack around this it ultimately is not worth the development effort.</p>

 ## CSS